cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 Here is the general script outline I use.
 The R script below assumes you have a folder full of wave files from a single monitoring location that you want to analyze.
 It also assumes that your wave file names have the naming convention SITEID_YYYYMMDD_HHMMSS.wav.
 If this is not the case, you'll need to do some tinkering.

-Copy this script to your machine and make necessary adjustments that will equip you to experiment with it (files, filepaths, lat longs, etc.).
+Copy and save this script to your machine and make necessary adjustments that will equip you to experiment with it (files, filepaths, lat longs, etc.).
 But don't actually run it until you've done step 3.

 ```r